programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Results of Wordfish studies have been interpreted as reflecting the Right-Left scale of political ideology or different attitudes towards public policies.[^2]

-[^2]: It is not possible to fully cover the benefits and limitations of Wordfish in this tutorial; see Nanni, et al. (2019) and this blog post by Jeff Antsen for more detail.
+[^2]: It is not possible to fully cover the benefits and limitations of Wordfish in this lesson; see Nanni, et al. (2019) and this blog post by Jeff Antsen for more detail.

 In this lesson, you will use Wordfish to explore the text of YouTube comments submitted by viewers of Black Lives Matter videos posted by right- and left-leaning news sources.